GiuseppeMaggio11/ThesisManagement-Group13/README.md

 - Route `/login`: Route containing the login form
 - Route `/proposals`: Route containing the list of all thesis proposals relating to the degree of the logged-in student.
 It is accessible only to authenticated users and shows only basic information (title, supervisor and expiration date).
 It is possible to filter thesis proposals based on the content of a text field form
+- Route `/teacher`: Route only accessible to authenticated professors containing a button to create a new thesis proposal.
+- Route `/newproposal`: Route only accessible to authenticated professors.
+It allows them to create a new thesis proposal by filling all its informations (title, description, supervisor, co-supervisors, level, keywords, type, group, required knowledge, notes, expiration date, degree and if it's archived).

 ## API Server